Welcome Log out

 Comptroller issues Popular Annual Financial Report

-This is the fourth Popular Annual Financial Report that Schroeder has published.
-The previous three reports each received the Award for Outstanding Achievement in Popular Annual Financial Reporting from the Government Finance Officers Association of the United States and Canada.
-Schroeder said he has submitted the latest Popular Annual Financial Report, for the fiscal year ending June 30, 2016, to the association for consideration for the same award.
+This is the fifth Popular Annual Financial Report that Schroeder has published.
+The previous four reports each received the Award for Outstanding Achievement in Popular Annual Financial Reporting from the Government Finance Officers Association of the United States and Canada.
+Schroeder said he has submitted the latest Popular Annual Financial Report, for the fiscal year ending June 30, 2017, to the association for consideration for the same award.

 “The report gives a total picture, not just for residents, but also outsiders who may be looking to relocate or invest in Buffalo,” said Schroeder.
 “We sell millions of dollars’ worth of bonds every year.
 This document will help us show the bond market that it is a great time to invest in Buffalo.”